brickwareharry/harrycv/README.md

 I will look for other simple and quick way to display a document on a GitHub page.
 It may be Markdown, Jekyll, MkDocs, Docusaurus or Pandoc.
 1. Pandoc.
     - Pandoc can convert Micorsoft Word file (*.docx) into Markdown file (*.md)
-    - Details of Pandoc can be found at https://pandoc.org/
+    - Details of Pandoc can be found at https://pandoc.org/; Quick reference could be https://www.youtube.com/watch?v=HPSK7q13-40
     - Markdown file can be displayed on GitHub page.
     - I am going to use Pandoc to comvert my CV in docx format into either Markdown or html in order to display it on the GitHub page
 2. Will see: Markdown, Jekyll, MkDocs, Docusaurus